huseyingulec/numerical-computing/README.md

 ![](questions/linearsystems2/linear2-2.jpg "Linear2 Q2")

-In this question, it is asked to find a specific value, after building a parabola.
-Since it's a parabola, the degree has to be 2.
+In this question, it is asked to find a specific value after building a parabola.
+Since it's a parabola, its degree is 2.
 First, we'll define the x and y values, then we will use the `polyfit` function, then we'll use the `polyval` function in order to get the value of 3.
 Lastly, we'll use the given formula to find the value.

 ```
 clear all